Canon T6i vs Sony A7 II

 It is notable that the A7 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T6i lacks such a headphone port.

-Both the T6i and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the A7 II have been discontinued, but can regularly be found used on ebay.
 The A7 II was replaced by the Sony A7 III, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T6i and A7 II can be found, respectively, in the Canon T6i Manual (free pdf) or the online Sony A7 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T6i and the Sony A7 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.